 And it was on this particular trip, captivated by the surrounding ocean and towering cliffs, we fell in love with the people, subtle colours and cold water surfing.

-Before we set off from Dublin, we spent hours carefully examining maps, planning the route and various hikes along the coast.
+Before we set off from Sligo, we spent hours carefully examining maps, planning the route and various hikes along the coast.

 Instead of visiting easy to get to places around Westport – a very charming town that’s alone worth at least a day from your itinerary – we craved to drive down the small coastal roads and wanted to see rural villages with unpronounceable names.